 Projected increases in domestic crude oil and refined products demand of approximately 5-7% per year, as well as the increased production from Bolivian gas fields with increased associated liquids production, have resulted in the need to expand Transredes’s liquids system.

 Northern Liquids Expansion: The northern zone includes some of the main production fields within the “Boomerang Basin,” two of the major LPG plants and the Transredes pipeline from Carrasco to Cochabamba.
-The OCC line is 227 km long and varies from 10" to 12" in diameter.
+The OCC line is 227 km in length and varies from 10" to 12" in diameter.

 Central Liquids Expansion: The OSSA 1 pipeline passes from Santa Cruz to Cochabamba and is 973.6 km long.
 It has various diameters ranging from 8" to 12" and an installed capacity of 35,000 Bld.
 A second pipeline, known as OSSA 2, runs from Cochacamba to Arica also with a 35,000 Bld capacity.
 The main liquids expansion projects are located within this zone.
 They include an increase in pumping capacity for both OSSA 1 and OSSA 2 up to 50,000 Bld and the construction of a new terminal in Cochabamba.